michael-borck/cloudcore/docs/policies/access.md

 (b) Standard access based on a user's job role may be pre-provisioned during employee onboarding.
-All subsequent access requests to computing resources must be approved by the requestor’s manager, prior to granting and provisioning of access.
+All subsequent access requests to computing resources must be approved by the requestor's manager, prior to granting and provisioning of access.

-(c) Access to critical resources, such as production environments, must be approved by the security team in addition to the requestor’s manager.
+(c) Access to critical resources, such as production environments, must be approved by the security team in addition to the requestor's manager.

+> **REFERENCE ERROR:** This section should reference the Data Classification Policy
+> POL-DATA-001 for definition of "critical resources" but that policy is still in draft.

 (d) Access must be reviewed on a regular basis and revoked if no longer needed.

 (e) Upon termination of employment, all system access must be revoked and user accounts terminated within 24 hours or one business day, whichever is shorter.

+> **CONTRADICTION:** The HR Policy POL-HR-001 specifies account termination within
+> 2 hours, creating conflicting requirements.

 (f) All system access must be reviewed at least annually and whenever a user's job role changes.